dangduomg/baba-lang/docs/index.md

 ## What is baba-lang?

 baba-lang is a programming language created with Python (with a bytecode interpreter planned to be written in Rust).
-Right now, it's still incomplete, but has supported most control flow operators, closures, easy Python integration via `py_function` and `py_method` and modules.
-It is currently in version `0.4.2`.
+Right now, it's still incomplete, but has supported most control flow operators, closures, easy Python integration via `py_*` functions and modules.
+It is currently in version `0.4.3`.

 baba-lang is written for educational purposes only, and is not production-ready.